mediapipe-pose-detection — community mediapipe-pose-detection, kinemotion, community, ide skills

 Ideal Agent Persona

-Perfect for Computer Vision Agents needing advanced human pose estimation and kinematic analysis capabilities.
+Perfect for Computer Vision Agents needing advanced pose detection and landmark tracking capabilities with MediaPipe.

 !
 Prerequisites & Limits